 This is where it all began.
-I was chasing an Estate Sale and this one was F-A-B-U-L-O-U-S. The kind I really love - Grandma dies leaving her 1950's ranch house filled with vintage treasures.
-Family just wants to liquidate the estate and move on, blah, blah, blah.
+I was chasing an Estate Sale and this one was F-A-B-U-L-O-U-S. The kind I really love where Grandma dies leaving her 1950's ranch house filled with vintage treasures and the family just wants to liquidate the estate and move on.

 (Note: yes, I do feel a little creepy being one of the people pawing through all the worldly goods of someone's dearly departed.
 One day, I imagine, someone will be pawing through my stuff this way.)

-Anyway, I arrive a few minutes before the sale begins and folks are lined up outside the door.
-When they let us in everyone swarms through this house with something specific in mind, I'm sure.
+Anyway, I arrived a few minutes before the sale began and folks were lined up outside the door.
+When they let us in everyone swarmed through the house with something specific in mind, I'm sure.
 Everyone looked intent on scoring something they saw in the ad.
 I was here for the "vintage sewing machine and fabric" (of course!)

 Within 5 minutes I had laid claim to this pristine Singer Touch & Sew 600e in a very nice desk.
 All the accessories and the manual were included and the whole thing looked like it had just come off the showroom floor.
 It held a place of honor in the Dining Room, no less - this was a treasured and well cared for sewing machine. $75.
 MINE!
 (I gifted it to someone in my family.)

-Then I find the room with the real goodies, I'm talking Died and Gone To Vintage Fabric Heaven kind of stash.
-Stacks upon stacks of fabrics labeled "$1 per piece".
-And these "pieces" weren't scraps, these were anywhere from a yard to 4 yards or more, some of them labeled with width and yardage and the original receipts.
-Best of all were there were feedsacks included!
+Then I found the room with the real goodies, I'm talking Died and Gone To Vintage Fabric Heaven kind of stash.
+Stacks upon stacks of fabrics labeled "$1 per piece" and best of all there were feed sacks included.